-Bow backset is the amount the bow handle is set back from a line drawn perpendicular to the bowstring at full draw.
-It is measured in inches or millimeters and plays a direct role in how a shooter grips the handle, maintains form, and delivers a consistent shot.
+Bow backset is the distance the bow handle is set back from a line drawn perpendicular to the bowstring at full draw.
+It is measured in inches or millimeters and is built into the riser geometry by the manufacturer.
+Understanding archery bow backset helps archers choose the right bow for their draw length and grip style — and avoid the hand torque that ruins shot consistency.

-Backset is largely built into the riser by the manufacturer.
-Some handles are designed with a more pronounced backset; others use a minimal one.
-Reflex riser geometry — where the throat of the grip sits behind the limb-pocket pivot-point line — produces a shorter brace height and a more performance-oriented feel.
+Reflex riser geometry — where the grip sits behind the limb-pocket pivot line — produces a shorter brace height and a more performance-oriented feel.
 Deflex geometry does the opposite, raising brace height and increasing forgiveness.
-Understanding this relationship is useful when comparing bows, especially recurves.
-For a broader look at how riser shape affects performance, see our glossary entry on the bow back.
+For a deeper look at how riser shape affects a bow's overall character, see our entry on bow back anatomy and riser design.
+Archers comparing bow types will also find useful context in our overview of composite bow construction and riser geometry.

-A shooter's draw length interacts with backset.
-Longer draw lengths often benefit from a more pronounced handle backset to sustain a comfortable grip at full draw, while shorter draw lengths may work better with a minimal backset.
-This is one reason fit matters as much as preference.
+Longer draw lengths often benefit from a more pronounced backset archery setup to sustain a comfortable grip at full draw.
+Shorter draw lengths may work better with a minimal backset.
+This is why fit matters as much as personal preference.

 At a glance